larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 non-hostile environment in which all may participate on an equal footing, regardless of their position or past contributions.

-## Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted in their normal English sense; they are shown in uppercase for emphasis and clarity.

-{:aside}
-> TODO: Get feedback from the community whether this redefinition of BCP14
-> terms in process documents is something they support.

 # IETF Moderator Team

 This document proposes a different, uniform approach to moderating the